A country music crush, illustrated

 Sylvia was routinely dissed by critics.
 Stereo Review infamously described listening to her vocals on Surprise as an experience akin to watching Bambi try to walk on ice.
 But People Magazine's Ralph Novak had a more discerning ear and a soft spot for her niche.
 And she still is an easier listening than the preachy grandtstanding of current acts like Carrie Underwood or Jennifer Nettles.
 Here are Nocak's reviews (all the first being an imaginary indulgence), along with album covers, a couple of vids, and the hand-addressed envelope to a Christmas note she sent one particular fan way back when...

-A distinctive debut in almost every way, from the singer's vocal leaps on "Tumbleweed" and the Mariachi band on "Matador" to the Jordanaires' presence on backgrounds and the Roy Rogers-inspired cowgirl cover shot.
+Drifter (5.26.81) A distinctive debut in almost every way, from the singer's vocal range on "Tumbleweed" to the Jordanaires' backgrounds and the Roy Rogers-inspired cowgirl cover shot.
 "No one rooks the wind."
-Maybe not, but Sylvia still arrives as a stylist with lilt, verve, and a some sawdust from the Hopalong Trail. --JM
+Maybe not, but Sylvia still comes close, arriving as a stylist with lilt, verve, and a some sawdust from the Hopalong Trail. --JM

 With her long brown hair and ability to deliver a lachrymose lyric, Sylvia is a natural competitor for Crystal Gayle.
 This album is a little more on the suffering side than her debut last year; it includes such tunes as "I Feel Cheated", "Nobody" and "Sweet Yesterday."
 There's also "You're a Legend in Your Own Mind," Nashville's spin on Carly Simon's "You're So Vain."
 A high point is the song, "I'll Make It Right With You," dedicated to the late Patsy Cline, an early idol of Sylvia's.
 The message of the album is a downer, but the performance is upper-class Nashville all the way.